cr3mebrulee/cube3D/src/ray_casting/ray_casting.md

 - Defines the horizontal "spread" or field of view.
 - Helps determine how much the ray's direction is adjusted to the left or right.

+ _For a given point of view, the camera plane components (plane_x and plane_y) remain constant across all ray calculations.
+They define the fixed perpendicular direction relative to where the player is facing.
+The individual rays differ only by the multiplier (camera_x), which varies for each vertical stripe on the screen._

 **Calculation of the Ray Direction Vector:**

 > `ray_dir_x = player.dir_x + player.plane_x * camera_x`
 > `ray_dir_y = player.dir_y + player.plane_y * camera_x`

+**For each POV the only variable that changes in this calculation is camera_x.**

 _Example:_
 - For the center of the screen (`camera_x = 0`), the ray direction is exactly the player's forward direction.